 So we are always on the hunt for new project ideas and new mediums to work with, and one of the best places to find materials is in our own backyard!

 Our girls love to go for walks in the trails behind our house and collect stones, sticks, leaves – whatever catches their eye.
+Stones make fantastic canvases for rock painting and sticks can be used in so many creative ways too.

 Right now, we have tons of fallen branches and twigs that are perfect for crafting.